nicholascar/dmn-ont/README.md

 This ontology and all other content in this repository are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) (also [LICENSE](LICENSE)).

-## Authorsand Contact
+## Author and Contact
 **Nicholas Car**
-Senior Experimental Scientists
+Senior Experimental Scientist
 CSIRO Land & Water
 <nicholas.car@csiro.au>
 <http://orcid.org/0000-0002-8742-7730>